 What you should know before getting a tattoo

 But just how safe are tattoos?
-The U.S. Food and Drug Administration (FDA) published a Consumer Health Information article explaining what everyone should know before and after they get a tattoo.
+The U.S. Food and Drug Administration (FDA) published information about what everyone should know before and after they get a tattoo.

 Permanent tattoos are made by using needles to inject colored ink below the skin’s surface.
 This has the potential to cause short and long-term risks to the body, according to the FDA.
 While local and state authorities regulate tattoo parlors, tattoo ink and ink colorings are not FDA approved.
 Many ink colors are industrial-grade, suitable for printers’ ink or automobile ink.
 Temporary henna tattoo ink has not been FDA approved, either.
 It is only approved for use as a hair dye.